yasmeinabaza/assistlink-client/README.md

 - Assign engineers to approved requests
 - Search AccessGUDID to select a device reference
 - View patient details and measurements
+- Logout

 ### Engineer
 - View assigned cases
-- Update case status (In Progress → Ready for Delivery)
+- Update case status (Approved → In Progress → Delivered)
+- Logout

 ### Admin
 - Manage all users (patients, care centers, engineers)
-- Add, edit, and delete users
+- Add and delete users
+- Toggle user status (active/inactive)
-- Add and manage care centers
+- Add and delete care centers
-- Add and manage engineers
+- Add and delete engineers
 - View all requests in the system
+- Logout

 ## Technologies

 - **React** — UI library
 - **Vite** — build tool and dev server
 - **React Router DOM** — client-side routing
-- **Axios** — HTTP client for API requests (via fetch / axios)
+- **Axios** — HTTP client for API requests
 - **Bootstrap** — used only for the side navigation
 - **Custom CSS** — for the rest of the UI design
 - **localStorage** — to persist the logged-in user